Death Star and its successor, Starkiller Base ('Star Wars' franchise)

 Superman/Kal-El spaceship ('Superman' franchise)

-We're more intrigued by Superman's spaceship than able to say much about it, but that said, there are some cool unanswered questions to consider when thinking about Superman was shipped to Earth.
-Kal-El, as the infant was called, somehow stayed in a small space and was fed, cleaned, kept warm and kept entertained on his trip to Earth.
+We're more intrigued by Superman's spaceship than able to say much about it.
+The craft is not featured heavily in the 1979 Christopher Reeves film meaning that spaceship afficiandos have some cool unanswered questions to consider when thinking about how Superman was shipped to Earth.
+Kal-El, as the infant was called, somehow stayed in a small space and was kept fed, cleaned, warm and entertained on his trip to Earth.
 That's some mean sort of automation.
 Also, the ship was relatively small — where did all of these systems fit?
-Goes to show you that planet Krypton residents were really smart.
+Goes to show you that planet Krypton residents were really smart - or the filmmakers weren't.

 NEXT: A vibrant forest